 Cybersecurity: Protecting the Digital Frontier

-By Darryn Jones, Director of Business Development
+By Darryn Jones, Vice President of Emerging Technologies

 In 1982, William Gibson, one of science fiction’s most visionary and distinctive voices, coined the term “cyberspace”.
 Two years later he published his seminal novel, Neuromancer, that described a virtual reality in which information is connected to a global computer network and experienced by humanity through hallucinatory experiences.
 Neuromancer’s protagonist, Henry Dorsett Case, battles “artificial intelligences” in this digital world to hack away information from global corporations for a fee.

 Gibson’s description of “cyberspace” and its hacker anti-hero presaged today’s world of connected devices and the attendant security risks associated with the immense amount of data captured by these devices.